Azure/AppService/_posts/2019-05-07-Announcing the new change analysis experience in App Service Diagnostics-Analysis.md

 ## Change Analysis in Practice

 Now, let’s walk through a scenario where Change Analysis can be helpful.
 Suppose you have noticed some downtime in your app caused by a changed App Setting, but you do not know what has caused the issue.
 First, open a diagnostic report with Change Analysis like **Application Crashes**.
-Browse through the change group timeline to see if there were any changes made before the app started crashing.
+Browse through the change timeline to see if there were any changes made before the app started crashing.
 If you do not find any changes on the timeline that could be related to the issue, click **Scan changes now** to update the timeline with the most recent changes.
-After the scanning completes, click **View changes now** to populate the timeline with the new change groups.
-You notice there is one change group that occurred right before the app started crashing.
-You can click on the change group to look at the change details.
-Expand the changes to view the differences.
+After the scanning completes, click **View changes now** to populate the timeline with the new changes.
+You notice there is one change that occurred right before the app started crashing.
+Expand the new change to view the differences.
 You may find that you accidentally deleted the connection string when you last made your code changes.

 Used in tandem with other information, Change Analysis can serve as a powerful tool for diagnosing and solving problems with your web app.